RidgeRun/meta-ridgerun/README.md

 - For more information:
     http://developer.ridgerun.com/wiki/index.php?title=GstWebRTC_-_Building_GstWebRTC#Building_Gst-WebRTC_on_Yocto

-## Building Pre-Trigger (Private)
+## Building Pre-Record (Private)

-- Pre-Trigger is an add-on to RidgeRun's professional SDK.
-You can purchase Pre-Trigger with full source code, from: https://www.ridgerun.com/store/GStreamer-Pre-Record-Element-p59350608
+- Pre-Record is an add-on to RidgeRun's professional SDK.
+You can purchase Pre-Record with full source code, from: https://www.ridgerun.com/store/GStreamer-Pre-Record-Element-p59350608

 - Once you have access to the repository, please open gst-pre-trigger_1.0.bb in **$YOCTO_DIRECTORY/sources/meta-ridgerun/recipes-multimedia/gstreamer/**

-- Modify SRC_URI with the correct gst-webrtc URL by changing **<Customer-Directory>** with your own.
+- Modify SRC_URI with the correct gst-pre-record URL by changing **<Customer-Directory>** with your own.

 - Make sure you have added your ssh key to your GitLab account and the GitLab key is added to your list of known hosts on the PC.

 - Finally build recipe
 ```
-bitbake gst-pre-trigger
+bitbake gst-pre-record
 ```
 - For more information:
     https://developer.ridgerun.com/wiki/index.php?title=GStreamer_pre-record_element#Building_on_Yocto